 I still have a lot of work to do on my own financial independence journey, but I want to see my friends and as many people as possible succeed with money.

 Todd Kunsman is currently the Digital Marketing Senior Manager at EveryoneSocial, runs his own music blog in his spare time, and helps other companies and startups with digital marketing and growth.
-Feel free to connect with him on LinkedIn or follow him on Medium.
+Feel free to connect with him on LinkedIn or follow him at his blog Invested Wallet.